 Within social sciences, authorship is most commonly based on writing, as in the humanities.
 However, there may be cases where authors can be included in the author list without having written.
 In such instances, the area of research is more relevant to the medical and science concepts of co-authorship.
 For example, the American Psychological Association (APA) has guidelines for co-authorship similar to those in medicine.
 Authorship is not only attributed to persons writing a manuscript, but should include others who have made a substantial contribution to a study.

-If you would like to learn more about this, you can find further information on co-authorship in social sciences, humanities, law and theology on the Norwegian National Research Ethics Committees website.
+If you would like to learn more about this, you can find further information on co-authorship in social sciences, humanities, law and theology on the Norwegian National Research Ethics Committees' website.

-Medicine: The Vancouver rules
+Medicine: The Vancouver recommendations

 Authorship should be based on the following:

-b) Drafting the article or revising it critically for important intellectual content,
+- Drafting the work or revising it critically for important intellectual content;

-c) Final approval of the version to be published, and
+- Final approval of the version to be published;

-d) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+- Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved

-All criteria (a, b, c and d) must be fulfilled.
+All criteria must be fulfilled.

 Science, mathematics and technology